 It would be nicer if it was a little cheaper, but considering the results you can potentially get by using it, it is worth the price in my opinion.

-What do Others Say about the PSO-RITE?
+What Do Others Say About the PSO-RITE?

-Users found this massager quite efficient in releasing small trigger points such as the biceps and levator scapulae.
+From reading the reviews, you could see that users found this massager quite efficient in releasing small trigger points such as the biceps and levator scapulae.

 They also noted that it offered relief for muscle knots, back pain and tension and worked well for maintaining recovery.